okta/okta-sdk-nodejs/README.md

 - Extend one of our executors.
 - Create a class that implements the `fetch` method in the same way as [RequestExecutor]

 As an example, let's say you want to use our default 429 retry behavior, but you want to add some logging to understand how long requests are taking, including retry time.
-To do this, you can extend [DefaultRequestExecutor](), then re-implement the `fetch()` method with your custom logic, while still delegating the actual call to DefaultRequestExecutor:
+To do this, you can extend [DefaultRequestExecutor], then re-implement the `fetch()` method with your custom logic, while still delegating the actual call to DefaultRequestExecutor:

 ```javascript
 class DefaultExecutorWithLogging extends okta.DefaultRequestExecutor {